 Year one of undergraduate medical study in College of Medicine/ University of Baghdad in its system-based integrated curriculum consists of Two semesters; each semester contains several modules.
-Some modules run parallel and others successively.
+Some modules run parallel while others run successively.

-The table below shows the modules, their total hours, number of lectures, small group learning sessions and practical hours:
+The table below shows the modules, their total hours, number of lectures, small group learning sessions, practical hours, & credits: